 - Is it short and concise?

 Make it MEASURABLE.

 You probably know the saying, “What gets measured gets done.”
-Measurable goals are more likely to generate results because they produce clear deliverables.
+Measurable goals and action steps are more likely to generate results because they produce clear deliverables.
 Ask:

 - How will I measure it?
 How frequently will I do so?

 - Do those who are part of fulfilling this goal know what the measurable results are?

 Perhaps you want to be promoted.
 Maybe wish to take a sabbatical and travel the world.
 While these goals are exciting, they may not be attainable now.
 When designing goals and action steps, ask: